-Though chicken feet are not a typical part of “American cuisine,” they are a delicious addition to soups.
-If you want to make yourself one of the richest and most flavorful broths ever, do not miss out on this chicken feet soup recipe.
-And no worries if you don’t like the idea of feet in your soup.
-With a minor alteration, this entree can work for you too!
+How do you cook chicken feet (AKA chicken paws or phoenix claws)?
+Try making my simple chicken feet soup recipe in your slow cooker!
+Though chicken feet are not a typical part of U.S. cuisine, they are a delicious addition to soups.
+If you want to make yourself one of the richest and most flavorful broths ever, do not miss out on this chicken foot soup recipe.

-I understand that this chicken feet soup recipe is not going to be something that everyone will want to try.
-I had a wide variety of reactions when I posted the following photo on Twitter.
+I understand that this Crock Pot chicken feet soup recipe is not going to be something that everyone will want to try.
+I had a wide variety of reactions when I posted a photo of chicken paws on Twitter.
 Some told me how much they loved chicken feet, while others were far less enthusiastic.

 A few folks told me the feet looked a bit too much like human fingers!
-I am glad I kept them in the clearly labeled package for the photo.
+I am glad I kept them in a clearly labeled package for the photo.

 I knew going into this culinary foray that one of my family members was going to have a hard time with this one.
 Meanwhile, my other family member would totally be game to try these.
 (My predictions were spot on, btw.)

-This gives you the best of both worlds.
-You get the wonderful broth from the feet, without actually having to see said feet in your food.
+- Easy to customize: If you don’t like the idea of feet in your soup, this entree can work for you too!
+You can discard the feet after they’ve done their job making the soup broth.
+You still get the wonderful broth from the feet, without actually having to see said feet in your food.

 Unfortunately, our local supermarkets do not typically carry chicken feet.
 I have to make a special trip to an international market each time I want this ingredient.
 You may be in a similar situation if you live in the United States.